LaurieLBaker/COA-Data-Analysis/content/home/syllabus.md

 Unit 1 (Week 1)- Exploring data: This unit is designed as a refresher of data visualization and data wrangling.
 We end the unit with web scraping and introduce the idea of iteration in preparation for the next unit.
 Also in this unit students are introduced to the toolkit: R, RStudio, R Markdown, Git, and GitHub.

-Unit 2 (Week 2 and 5) - Making rigorous conclusions: In this unit we introduce modelling and statistical inference for making data-based conclusions.
+Unit 2 (Week 2 to 5) - Making rigorous conclusions: In this unit we introduce modelling and statistical inference for making data-based conclusions.
 We discuss data ethics alongside building, interpreting, and selecting models, visualizing interaction effects, and prediction and model validation.

-Unit 3 (Week 6 and 7) - Text Analysis: In this unit we explore text analysis and are introduced to time series analysis and supervised machine learning.
+Unit 3 (Week 6 to 8) - Text Analysis and Machine Learning: In this unit we explore text analysis and are introduced to time series analysis and machine learning.

-Unit 4 (Week 7 and 8) - Machine Learning: In this unit we expand our knowledge of machine learning with a focus on unsupervised machine learning models.

-Unit 5 (Week 9 - 10) - Looking beyond data science II.
-This unit will include a rotating topic, e.g. Spatial Data Analysis or Image Processing and explore careers in data science.
+Unit 4 (Week 9 to 10) - Project presentations and looking beyond data science II.
+This unit will include a rotating topic.

 ### Additional Course Info